A Delicious Guide to Bengali Wedding Menu [2026]

 Drinks

-Here are some popular drinks that might be featured in a Bengali wedding menu
+The following are some of the well-known drinks that may be included in a Bengali wedding menu

 1. Mango Lassi

-It is a sweet and refreshing yogurt-based drink blended with ripe mangoes.
-It’s creamy and provides a cool contrast to spicy foods.
+It is sweet and cool yogurt-based drink mixed with ripe mangoes.
+It is rich and offers a cooling contrast to hot food.

 Mango Lassi